CSDSkilling/iengage/project-files/case-study/Data and AI/RAG Vs Fine Tuning.md

 <p id="result1"></p>

-**After fine-tuning the GPT model, Alex and Jamie want to deploy it as a scalable API for their chatbot.
+**After fine-tuning the GPT model, Alex and Jamie want to deploy the chatbot.
 They need a service to manage this deployment.
 Which Azure service should they use?**

 <form id="quizForm2">
   <input type="radio" id="q2a" name="q2" value="A">